peteroupc/peteroupc.github.io/randomcommon.md

 <a id=Introduction></a>
 ## Introduction

 This page lists some of the most common topics involving random number generation in programming.
-They were based on an analysis of the _Stack Overflow_ questions that were most often targeted as duplicates of other questions (using the _Stack Exchange Data Explorer_ query named "Most popular duplicate targets by tag", with "random" as the TagName).
+They were based on an analysis of the _Stack Overflow_ questions that other questions were most often marked as duplicates of (using the _Stack Exchange Data Explorer_ query named "Most popular duplicate targets by tag", with "random" as the TagName).

 The analysis showed the following topics were among the most commonly asked: